mrsonne/hubit/examples/car/README.md

 Notice how the `parts` list and the `count` and `name` attributes are accessed directly on the car object leading to a tight coupling.

-#### Car model 1 (`model1.yml`)
+#### Car model 1
-Model 1 is the one described above model 0 where the car price is calculated in a single component i.e. in a single worker process.
+[`model1.yml`](https://github.com/mrsonne/hubit/blob/master/examples/car/model1.yml) is the one described above model 0 where the car price is calculated in a single component i.e. in a single worker process.
 Such an approach works well if the lookup of parts prices is fast and the car price calculation is also fast.
 If, however, the lookup is fast while the car price calculation is slow, and we imagine that another component is also consuming the parts prices, then the car price calculation would be a bottleneck.
 In such cases, separating the lookup from the price calculation would probably boost performance.
 Models 2 and 3 present two different ways of implementing such a separation.

-#### Car model 2 (`model2.yml`)
+#### Car model 2
-In this version of the model the parts price lookup and the car price calculation are implemented in two separate components.
+In [`model2.yml`](https://github.com/mrsonne/hubit/blob/master/examples/car/model2.yml) the parts price lookup and the car price calculation are implemented in two separate components.
 Further, the component that is responsible for the price lookup retrieves the price for one part only.
 In other words, each lookup will happen in a separate (optionally asynchronous) worker process.
 When all the lookup processes are done, the price component sums the parts prices to get the total car price.
 The relevant sections of the model file could look like this

 ```yaml
 # price for one part